Utah / County

 What is the housing market like in College Ward, UT?

-The housing market in College Ward is strong, with a median home price of $415,000 and high owner occupancy at 83.1%.
-Home values have appreciated by over 4% in the past year, indicating a stable and appealing environment for both buyers and renters.
+The local housing market is strong, with a median home price of $415,000 and an owner-occupied rate of nearly 83%.
+The market has seen a 4.3% appreciation over the past year, and rental vacancy rates remain moderate at 3.7%.
+College Ward offers a mix of stability and opportunity for both buyers and renters.

 $415,000